jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/1_theory/10_grouped_bar_chart_legend/task.md

 Great!
 Now we finally have all regions plotted together!
 But it is not clear which trace belongs to which region.
 The legend could help fix this.
-To tell Matplotlib to add the legend to our figure we should call the `ax.layout` functon.
+To tell Matplotlib to add the legend to our figure we should call the `ax.layout` function.

 But after doing that, you will see that nothing happened.
 This is because Matplotlib doesn't know the names of the regions.